-Note: The stricmp() function is available for C++ programs.
-It is available for C only when the program defines the cplusplus__strings macro.
+Note: The stricmp function is available for C++ programs.
+It is available for C only when the program defines the cplusplus_strings macro.

-The behavior of this function might be affected by the LC_CTYPE category of the current locale.
-For more information, see "Understanding CCSIDs and Locales" on page 571.
+Locale Sensitive: The behavior of this function might be affected by the LC_CTYPE category of the current locale.
+For more information, see "Understanding CCSIDs and Locales" on page 524.

-The stricmp() function compares string1 and string2 without sensitivity to case.
+stricmp compares string1 and string2 without sensitivity to case.
 All alphabetic characters in the two arguments string1 and string2 are converted to lowercase before the comparison.